 A branded environment extends the experience of a brand or distinguishing characteristics as expressed in names, symbols and designs, to the design of interior or exterior physical settings.
 There is no more tangible expression of a touchpoint for a brand than the physical embodiment of the built environment in which it’s encountered.
 Achieved through architecture, interiors, lighting, graphics in spaces such as an airport lounge, corporate headquarters, retail outlet, showroom, trade-fair booths or office environments.

 Where should I start with a Branded Environment?

-While there are a multitude of ways to approach a new environmental branding project to ensure it’s both impactful and lasting.
+While there is a multitude of ways to approach a new environmental branding project to ensure it’s both impactful and lasting.
 Your branded environment should tell your brand’s story and reiterate what you stand for.
 Blending interior design with your brand strategy and visual uniqueness in a way that considers how and why people interact with the location anticipates their needs and evokes the emotions they should be feeling.
 You need an accurate and authentic translation of your brand strategy so that your brand can be conveyed through the whole branded experience.

 Done well, you can create an emotional connection with the brand—think of Hamleys in London, Disneyland or Apple, all let you experience the brand in a way that enhances your experience.
 Done poorly, it can lead to brand confusion and dissonance.